 Iceland whale-watching tours are a must for many visiting the Land of Fire and Ice.
-Imagine yourself stepping aboard a boat to admire the coastline from the sea and spot the local wildlife.
+Imagine yourself stepping aboard a boat to admire the coastline and spot the local wildlife.
 A fantastic learning opportunity and chance to take memorable photos!

 Did you know that Iceland is one of the best places in Europe to witness the largest mammals of the sea?
-Tours are available all year-long and are a great activity for the whole family.
+Tours are available all year-long and are popular for kids and grown-ups alike.

 Before booking your tour of Iceland and whale-watching activities, read on to make the best of the experience.
-We’ve compiled fun facts about these cetaceans (aquatic mammals) and information about the species you may spot here.
+We’ve compiled fun facts about these cetaceans (aquatic mammals) along with information about the species you may spot here.

 Not sure whether to consider an Iceland summer tour or a winter trip?
-Learn about the best times and locations to go whale watching in Iceland.
+Here you'll find everything you need to know about the best times and locations to go whale watching in Iceland.

 A little bit about whales